 In both studies, treatment with injectable cabotegravir and rilpivirine was generally safe and well tolerated, and serious adverse events were rare.

 Most Common Reaction Was Injection Site Pain 😉

-The most common side effects were injection site reactions such as pain and swelling, but these were typically mild to moderate and decreased over time.
+The most common side effects were reactions at the injection site, such as pain and swelling, but these were typically mild to moderate and decreased over time.

-The results of the study presented at the International Conference of the Society of AIDS This summer's HIV Science in Mexico City showed that people taking the injectables reported a high level of satisfaction with their treatment and preferred them to daily oral medicines.
+The results of the study presented at this summer's International AIDS Society Conference on HIV Science in Mexico City showed that people taking injectables reported a high level of satisfaction with treatment and preferred them to oral remedies. daily.

-Participants were asked to return to the clinic each month within a seven-day window.
+Participants were asked to return to the clinic every month within a seven-day window.
 Adherence was good in both studies, with almost all receiving monthly treatment within this window.

 However, returning to a clinic for injections every month can be inconvenient, and receiving treatment less often would be attractive.

-The ATLAS-2M phase III study was a direct comparison, in which participants were randomly assigned to receive cabotegravir and rilpivirine injections every four weeks or every eight weeks.
+The ATLAS-2M phase III study was a direct comparison, in which participants were randomly assigned to receive injections of cabotegravir and rilpivirine every four weeks or every eight weeks.